 Design, Manufacturing and Marketing Defects

 The FDA approved Pradaxa based largely on the results of a clinical trial called Randomized Evaluation of Long-term Anticoagulant Therapy (RE-LY), which was sponsored by Boehringer Ingelheim.
-RE-LY concluded that dabigatran – the active ingredient in Pradaxa – caused fewer bleeding events than warfarin, and was, therefore, safer to use in comparison with the longer-used drug.
-The drugmaker then promoted its new prescription as an improvement over the more popular anticoagulant because it had fewer interactions with foods and other drugs, and unlike warfarin, Pradaxa did not require weeks of calibration to determine the right dosage.
+RE-LY concluded that dabigatran - the active ingredient in Pradaxa - caused fewer bleeding events than warfarin, and was, therefore, safer to use in comparison with the longer-used drug.
+The drugmaker then promoted its new prescription as an improvement over the more popular anticoagulant.
+Unlike warfarin, Pradaxa had fewer interactions with foods and other drugs, and it did not require weeks of calibration to determine the right dosage.

 In the years following Pradaxa's approval, additional problems were discovered, including an issue with how bleeding events were counted in the original RE-LY trial data.
 These discoveries led to additional drug label updates to inform medical professionals and consumers about the risks of the drug.